I have developed and made significant contributions to the following open source software packages:

 The Toolkit for Multivariate Data Analysis provides a ROOT-integrated machine-learning environment for the processing and parallel evaluation of sophisticated machine learning classification and regression techniques.

-Since 2015, I have led a significant upgrade and re-design of TMVA focused on robust gpu-capable deep learning libraries, modularity and parallelization.
+From 2015-2017, I have led a significant upgrade and re-design of TMVA focused on robust gpu-capable deep learning libraries, modularity and parallelization.
+Since 2017, this effort is led by Lorenzo Moneta (CERN), also including fast inference applications (SOFIE).

 Authors: Sergei Gleyzer, Lorenzo Moneta, Omar Zapata, Kim Albertsson et al.